 Critical Care Nursing Program

 This exceptional course prepares registered nurses to work in critical care settings.
-Whether you are new to, or are very experienced in, critical care… or have never worked a moment in this environment… the Critical Care Nursing Program (CCNP) will stretch your understanding of critical care theoretical concepts and best practice guidelines.
+Whether you are new to critical care, or are very experienced in this environment, the Critical Care Nursing Program (CCNP) will stretch your understanding of critical care theoretical concepts and best practice guidelines.
 By gaining a broader insight of factors which influence safe care and by increasing sensitivity in relation to interprofessional team work and patient centered care, you will become more proficient in providing the patient/family with quality care in the critical care setting.

 Ensuring that many have access to this stimulating program, there are a variety of different study options.
 Each study option is designed to meet the learning needs of a variety of nurses based on their personal and work commitments.
 The program includes self-directed study of web-based lessons supported by a high-level of interactive on-line learning using our e-learning platform Brightspace by Desire2Learn.
 Discussion board assignments include case studies that appropriately mirror the uniqueness of critical care nursing.
 A study schedule and regular communication with faculty will keep you on track with your studies.